 What should you do if you receive a PCN?

 Do not ignore it otherwise it may cost you more.
 You need to either pay it, or contest it.
 Details of how to do this are on the back of the notice.

 I want to contest it as i feel it has been wrongly issued?

 The PCN will show the details of the alleged contravention, the date, time and location.

-If you feel it was wrongly issued, or that there are mitigating circumstances, you will need to complete our online challenge form
+If you feel it was wrongly issued, or that there are mitigating circumstances, you will need to complete our parking penalty charge challenge form

 This may result in the PCN being cancelled, or your challenge being rejected.
 In either case you will be informed about your rights and what happens next.

 If you wish to make a challenge, you should do this straight away (within 14-days).
 You will then still be able to pay at the reduced rate should your challenge be turned down.
 If your challenge is rejected, payment must be received within 14 days to pay at the reduced rate.
 This period is not extended because a challenge has been made.

 I want to pay my PCN

 - By telephone using a debit or credit card: 0300 456 0499